19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (e) the offences which may be compounded under section 85;

+(ea) the procedure for appeals against the decision of a slots coordinator or schedules facilitator under section 71J or 71K, respectively;

+[Act 18 of 2018 wef 29/06/2018]

 (f) the prescribing of anything that is required or permitted to be prescribed under this Act.

-(3) The regulations made under this section may provide that any contravention of any provision of the regulations shall be an offence punishable with a fine not exceeding $10,000 or with imprisonment for a term not exceeding 2 years or with both.
+(3) The regulations made under this section may provide that any contravention of any provision of the regulations shall be an offence punishable with a fine not exceeding $100,000 or with imprisonment for a term not exceeding 5 years or with both.

+[Act 18 of 2018 wef 29/06/2018]

 (4) All regulations made under this section shall be presented to Parliament as soon as possible after publication in theGazette.